Embry–Riddle Aeronautical University: Rankings

 In January 2022, the U.S. News & World Report ranked Embry–Riddle Worldwide one of the nation's top online educators for veterans.
 Embry-Riddle has ranked either 1st or 2nd in this category every year since 2016.

 Embry–Riddle Aeronautical University is also ranked by Forbes list of America's Top Colleges for 2018 294th among "Top Colleges", 205th among "Private Colleges", 361st for "Grateful Grads", and 272nd among "America's Best Value Colleges."
 The magazine also awarded the university a "B" Forbes Financial Grade.

 The Avion

 The Avion is the school's student magazine.
 It is published bi-monthly with circulation of 1,000 and distributed for free.
 The Avion is a division of the Embry-Riddle Student Government Association, which partially funds the organization.
 The magazine is run entirely by students, and most contributors are volunteers.
 The editor-in-chief is elected by a majority vote of the publication's staff and receives a 25% tuition voucher for their services.
 Executive Board members are also elected by the staff, and each receives a 10% tuition voucher.

+Founded on April 4, 1969, by Linda Colgan, The Avion has since transitioned from a traditional newspaper format to a magazine format, and in Spring 2023 launched a student-led news broadcast program.